Matthias Rupp

 LinkedIn

-I work on machine-learning models for molecules and materials.
-After studying computer science, I obtained my Ph.D. in bioinformatics at the University of Frankfurt in 2009.
+After studying computer science, I obtained my PhD in bioinformatics at the University of Frankfurt in 2009.
 I then worked as a postdoctoral researcher on cheminformatics at the Helmholtz center in Munich, machine learning at the Technical University of Berlin, computer-assisted drug design at ETH Zurich, and physical chemistry at the University of Basel.
-At the Fritz Haber Institute of the Max Planck Society I led the research group on Machine Learning for Materials.
-My last position in industry was as Applied Scientist with Citrine Informatics, a start-up working on active learning for industrial materials discovery and optimization.
-My last position in academia was as faculty member at the Department of Computer and Information Science of the University of Konstanz, Germany.
-I am currently a research group leader at the Luxembourg Institute of Science and Technology (LIST).
+At the Fritz Haber Institute of the Max Planck Society in Berlin, I led the research group on Machine Learning for Materials.
+I was a faculty member at the Department of Computer and Information Science of the University of Konstanz, Germany.
+In industry, I worked as Applied Scientist for Citrine Informatics, a start-up working on active learning for industrial materials discovery and optimisation.